Mercedes GLC SUV - Engines, drive & performance

 Mercedes GLC diesel engines

-Most people buying an SUV of this size will choose a diesel, and there are two available, badged 220d and 300d.
-Both are different versions of Mercedes' four-cylinder 2.0-litre engine, which is smoother and quieter than the 2.1-litre diesel it replaces, but still slightly more clattery than the best diesel engines in rivals.
+Many people buying an SUV of this size will choose a diesel, and there are two available, badged 220 d and 300 d.
+Both are different versions of Mercedes' four-cylinder 2.0-litre engine, which is smoother and quieter than the 2.1-litre diesel it replaces, but still slightly more clattery than the best diesel engines found in rivals.

 Talking of petrol, the GLC 300 with 254bhp is available, featuring a new turbocharger, engine design and particulate filter all aimed at reducing emissions.
-It's also fitted with a mild-hybrid system to recoup energy as the car slows down and use it to aid acceleration.
+It's also fitted with a mild-hybrid system that can recoup energy as the car slows down, then use it to aid acceleration.
 Acceleration from 0-62mph takes 6.2 seconds, while its top speed is 149mph.
 AMG models are even faster - the 43 model cracks 0-62mph in under five seconds, and the 63 and 63 S reduce this to four seconds or less.
 With the speed limiter removed, the GLC 63 S will carry on all the way to 174mph.

 Most plug-in hybrids use a petrol engine, but the GLC 300 de has a diesel engine for long-range economy.
 The combination produces 302bhp, so the PHEV is quick too - 0-62mph takes 6.2 seconds.
 For 2021 the petrol-based GLC 300 e plug-in has also arrived, and it's even faster, taking just 5.7 seconds to get from 0-62mph.